-MLP Steering Committee will provide a recommendation to Cabinet, through the Lead Agency Minister to: Invite the proponent to finalise contractual arrangements based on conditions stipulated by Cabinet; In the case where commercial terms have already been negotiated and drafted, execute the proposed agreement as recommended or with stipulated updates or conditions; refer the proposal to an agency for consideration outside the Policy; or not consider the proposal any further.
-NOTE: The MLP Steering Committee may make a recommendation to Cabinet, through the Lead Agency Minister, at an any point in Stage 2 to allow the Lead Agency to continue to negotiate with the proponent outside of the MLP Process.
-Refer to section 3.7.2.3.
+MLP Steering Committee will provide a recommendation to Cabinet, through the Lead Agency Minister to: invite the proponent/s to finalise contractual arrangements based on conditions stipulated by Cabinet.
+In the case where commercial terms have already been negotiated and drafted, execute the proposed agreement as recommended or with stipulated updates or conditions. refer the proposal to an agency for consideration outside the Policy; or not consider the proposal any further.
+NOTE: The MLP Steering Committee may make a recommendation to Cabinet, through the Lead Agency Minister, at an any point in Stage 2 to allow the Lead Agency to continue to negotiate with the proponent/s.
+Refer to section 3.7.5.1.

 Lead Agency Minister Reviews draft Cabinet submission and makes a recommendation to Cabinet.
 Acts in accordance with Cabinet instruction.
-Acts in accordance with Cabinet instruction.
-Cabinet Decision or deferral including any additional requirements.
+Cabinet Decision or deferral, including any additional requirements.